Related privacy polices:

 When you log in to the website, we will show you updated eligibility ratings for products and services that may be available to you.

 As part of this service we may also notify you by e-mail, SMS or post of new or updated eligibility ratings for products and services; for example if new products and services are added, or your eligibility has changed.
-You can chose not to receive email, SMS and postal communications about product eligibility whenever you want from your Experian Account page.
+You can choose not to receive email, SMS and postal communications about product eligibility whenever you want from your Experian Account page.

 We will check your eligibility for third party products and services, and may send you alerts: